United States Football League on television: The end of the USFL itself

 The other major factor in the networks' lack of interest in the USFL was the College Football Association.
 The CFA had successfully sued the NCAA in the lawsuit NCAA v.
 Board of Regents of the University of Oklahoma, gaining control of its member colleges' television rights.
 Whereas the NCAA handed its exclusive rights to one network (CBS in 1983), the CFA offered packages to both CBS and ABC, and ABC also acquired rights to the Pacific-10 and Big Ten Conferences.
 With ABC now once again having college football to air on Saturdays, and the network reluctant to give up weeknight prime time, they no longer needed the USFL.

 In another effort to keep themselves afloat while at the same time attacking the more established National Football League, the USFL filed an antitrust lawsuit against the older league, claiming it had established a monopoly with respect to television broadcasting rights, and in some cases, to access of stadium venues.

 The USFL claimed that the NFL had bullied ABC, CBS and NBC into not televising USFL games in the fall.
 It also claimed that the NFL had a specific plan to eliminate the USFL, the "Porter Presentation."
 In particular, the USFL claimed the NFL conspired to ruin the Invaders and Generals.
 The USFL sought damages of $567 million, which would have been tripled to $1.7 billion under antitrust law.
 It hoped to void the NFL's contracts with the three major networks.
 The USFL proposed two remedies: either force the NFL to negotiate new television contracts with only two networks, or force the NFL to split into two competing 14-team leagues, each limited to a contract with one major network.

 Lack of an over-the-air broadcast partner aside, ESPN still offered to carry 22 USFL games on its channel for the fall 1986 season: a game of the week on Sunday nights, three playoff games and the championship.
 ESPN's contract had an escape clause that would have allowed the network to cancel its contract with the league if membership dropped below 12 active teams (only eight teams were scheduled to play that year), but ESPN chose not to exercise the clause in 1986.
-In 1987, ESPN gave this time slot to the NFL, establishing that league's first cable presence.
+In 1987, ESPN gave this time slot to the NFL, establishing that league's first cable presence and there introduced ESPN Sunday Night Football and the second primetime game of the week for the league each week.